-Well, it’s undeniable as we pass through Halloween isn’t it?
-Winter is looming.
-Days are growing shorter and the dark nights have grown longer.
-We can grumble and complain, or we can nestle in and prepare for the winter months.
+Well, it’s undeniable isn’t it?
+Winter is here.
+Days are shorter and the dark nights are cold.
+We can grumble and complain, or we can nestle in and prepare to stay healthy over the next few winter months.

 Now is a fertile time to rejuvenate and replenish yourself.
 Slow down, sleep more when you can, nourish yourself with homemade soups and stews and bring warm tea with you as you venture out into the world.
 It’s important to slow down and honor your body’s natural rhythms throughout the upcoming months.
 Like bears in the wild, it’s time to hibernate.